openebs-archive/openebs-docs/docs/deploycstor.md

 3. If you would like to create a storage pool using external disks which are mounted on nodes, you can create storage pool either manually or by auto pool method.

-   In the manual method, you have to select the disks which will be used for cStor pool creation in the sample ymal file provided in      Step4.
+   In the manual method, you have to select the disks which will be used for cStor pool creation in the sample YAML file provided in Step4.
 You can create a file called *openebs-config.yaml* in your master node and add the following contents into the file.
 In this case, there are 2 disks per node attached which creates a storage pool per node in a striped manner.
 Hence there are a total of 6 external disks i.e. 2 disks per node which are mentioned in the following yaml file.
 Go to Step4 to edit the *openebs-config.yaml* to include the required disks for creating cStor Pool.

    ```
    ---